Cardinals vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Cardinals have a record of 1-3.
+- In three games as the favorite over the last 10 matchups, the Cardinals have a record of 1-2.

+- When it comes to hitting the over, the Cardinals and their opponents are 5-4-1 in their last 10 games with a total.

 Cardinals Betting Records & Stats